• Skip to primary navigation

 Make sure you know your tax situation.

 When a person gets audited, they are more likely to get reviewed again.
-So, keeping your paperwork for the 7-year period may be a better choice to make sure you have everything.
+So, keeping your paperwork for the 7 years may be a better choice to ensure you have everything.

 Keep backup paperwork that would relate to your exact tax situation.

-Keep your bank statement the same amount of time as your tax return paperwork.
+Keep bank statements with your tax return paperwork.

-If you have a bank statement that has lots of charities, mortgage payments, and home improvements on it, you should keep them more for reference than for audits.
+If you have a bank statement with many charities, mortgage payments, and home improvements, you should keep them more for reference than for audits.
 Check images are usually in statements now, so you don’t need to keep your actual checks if you don’t want to.

-Only keep your utility bills until you reviewed your bank statement and the charge cleared.
+If you do not own a business or deduct a home office, only keep your utility bills until you have reviewed your bank statement and the charge has cleared.

 Keep your long-term stored paperwork safe.

 Find a place where you can save all your documents.
-Clear plastic bins with tight lids work nicely.
-If you want, you can place it in a fireproof safe.
-If you don’t feel it is necessary, just get a fireproof safe only for your long-term paperwork and receipts from items you purchased for your home.
+Clear plastic bins (Affiliate Link) with tight lids work nicely.
+If you want, you can place it in a fireproof safe (Affiliate Link).
+If you don’t feel it is necessary, get a fireproof safe (Affiliate Link) for your long-term paperwork and receipts from items you purchased for your home.
 This tip will be helpful if you ever need to claim items for your home with your insurance company.

 Shred any unwanted tax paperwork and statements.

-To protect yourself from identity theft, make sure all papers, even the ones that only have your address on them are shredded and disposed of properly.
-Using a cross-sectional shredder is best so that no one can read the ink easily.
-This type of shredder does two different cuts when you feed the paperwork into it.
+To protect yourself from identity theft, ensure all papers, even those that only have your address on them, are shredded and disposed of properly.
+A cross-sectional shredder (Affiliate Link) is best so no one can read the ink easily.
+This type of shredder (Affiliate Link) does two different cuts when you feed the paperwork into it.
 Make sure the papers look like confetti when you are finished.
+Visit our updated yearly shredder events in the Southeastern PA area.

 Don’t forget to keep credit card statements.